evilsocket/xray/README.md

             Base domain to start enumeration from.
       -port int
-            TCP port to bind the web ui server to. (default 8080) -session string
+            TCP port to bind the web ui server to. (default 8080) -preserve-domain
+            Do not remove subdomain from the provided domain name.
+      -session string
             Session file name. (default "<domain-name>-xray-session.json")
       -shodan-key string